-BC Hydro is building Site C for the next 100 years.
+Once built, Site C will be a source of clean, reliable and affordable electricity in B.C. for more than 100 years.
 The engineering process that has been followed throughout the entire project is consistent with international best practices and the highest safety standards and has been reviewed by the independent Site C Technical Advisory Board.

 Latest news and progress

-Large concrete buttresses are being built at Site C. These buttresses, built underneath the powerhouse and spillway, form part of these structures and serve as a deep foundation.
+Large concrete buttresses are being built at Site C. These buttresses, built underneath the powerhouse and spillways, form part of these structures and serve as a deep foundation.

 The shear key extends the bottom of the concrete structure deeper into the foundation.
 The key cuts through underlying bedding planes, which enhances the stability of the buttresses.
 A bedding plane is a surface that separates two layers of rock.

 The original design for the buttresses extended the shear key about 35 metres below thebottom of the river channel and through what was, at the time, the deepest-known continuous bedding plane.